spaceml-org/floodmapper/tutorial/02_SETUP.md

 1. Click **Create Bucket**.

 1. On the Create a Bucket page, enter your bucket information.
-   * Enter a name like 'nema-floodmapper'.
+   * Enter a name like 'floodmapper-bucket'.
    * Select a **Location Type** and **Location** where the bucket data will be permanently stored (e.g., Region -> Sydney).
    * Select a default **Storage Class** for the bucket, or select **Autoclass**